Th30n30fMany/Bug-Hunters/README.md

 :point\_right: A Bug Bounty Program is a deal offered by several Oragnizations & Individuals by which  recognition and compensation is provided to individuals for reporting Bugs.

-<b> You can Fork this Repo, I'm continuously adding the content! </b>

 ## Contents
 :point\_right: The repo is organized in following manner.
 You can read the notes:
 1. [Reconnaissance - Phase 1](https://github.com/IamLucif3r/Bug-Hunting/blob/main/Notes/Reconnaissance-%20Phase1.md)